Getting Paid to Sleep Sounds Like a Dream But It’s Real

 As a mattress tester, you’ll sleep on prototypes of products during a testing period and provide your opinion.
 The amount you’ll get paid varies by each company and the job they offer.
 You might also score some free sleep products.

 Who knew sleeping could be a skill?
-Time to add “sleep executive” to your resume.
+Time to add “sleep executive” to your resume and get paid to sleep.

 Kent McDill is a veteran journalist who has specialized in personal finance topics since 2013.
 He is a contributor to The Penny Hoarder.
-Freelancer Jenna Limbach contributed to this report.
+Freelancers Jenna Limbach and Dennis Lynch contributed to this report.